dpiponi/Moodler/Moodler/README.md

 * Write scripts.
 Look in scripts/ Many of those are machine generated so aren't so human readable.
 Look in scripts/bindings.hs to see how to bind scripts to keystrokes.
-* The panel_* scripts are largely modules built entirely inside Moodler (apart from the graphics, for which I use Omnigraffle) from more primitive components.
+* The scripts are largely modules built entirely inside Moodler (apart from the graphics, for which I use Omnigraffle) from more primitive components.